Sévérac-le-Château: Population

-In 2013, the municipality had 2,398 inhabitants.

 Education

 The city has two kindergartens, two primary schools and two colleges.

 Public kindergarten Jules Ferry: Placed in the street Serge Duhourquet, the Jules Ferry school was built in the late nineteenth century.
 In 2008 by increasing the number of children and lack of space, it moved to new premises funded by the municipality.
 A new expansion project is expected by 2014.

 The public primary school: Historically built in the mid-nineteenth century to house the town hall, the school occupied the premises in 1904 and the town hall moved to an annex building.
 Located in the street of Moat, the building's architecture is an artistic feat of the era with its parabolic arches beams that support the structure.
 In 1918 as in 1945, a memorial was built and the names of the dead for France were engraved there.
 This monument is located in front of the school.

 The public college: Built in 1972 by the General Council of Aveyron, the college was built near surrounding sports facilities.
 It is situated Avenue du General de Gaulle.
 In 1990 a building was constructed nearby to host a workshop of technological machines for students.
 In 2004, it is the third most equipped College of Aveyron.
 In 2011 the college was the work funded by the General Council to set standards (creation of a lift, wall insulation) and technology workshop was turned into a gym.